 Khenpo Tenpa Yungdrung Rinpoche is the abbot (khenpo) of Triten Norbutse Monastery in Kathmandu, Nepal, one of the two main Bön monasteries outside Tibet.
 He teaches frequently in Europe and North America.

 After graduating, Khenpo Rinpoche went to Kathmandu to further his studies of tantra and dzogchen under the guidance of His Eminence Yongdzin Tenzin Namdak Rinpoche.
 In 1996, His Holiness the 33rd Menri Trizin, Lungtok Tenpai Nyima Rinpoche, and H.E.
 Yongdzin Rinpoche appointed him the head teacher of Triten Norbutse Monastery in Nepal.
 In 2001, H.H.
 Menri Trizin Rinpoche and H.E.
-Yongdzin Tenzin Namdak Rinpoche appointed him as abbot of the monastery.
+Yongdzin Rinpoche appointed him abbot of the monastery.